Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

 At 2x2, we have two squares stacked on top of each other when we multiply by 2 again, making 2x2x2, and at 3x3x3, we have 3 squares stacked on top of each other.
 This adds a new square, similar to how we have two lines that make our square using two loops.
-Adding the third loop, we can add another stack of squares per square on top of each other into a cube.
+Adding the third loop, we can add another square per square on top of each other into a cube.

 <br /><br />